With only 5 ingredients this lolly cake recipe is super easy - a classic Kiwi party treat that we all love!

 Some people call it lollie cake and some call it lolly log.
 It is a New Zealand classic that most Kiwis would have eaten at kids birthday parties growing up.
 The recipe originated in 1940s NZ and has been served in cafes and bakeries ever since.
 You can't beat the taste of the homemade version that is made from scratch.

 This lolly cake recipe can be made in minutes and is super easy to make.
 It only has 5 ingredients: condensed milk, coconut, malt biscuits, butter and fruit puffs.
-You can use eskimo lollies, fruit puffs or soft banana lollies work well too.
+You can use explorer lollies, fruit puffs or soft banana lollies work well too.

 WATCH THE HOW TO MAKE LOLLY CAKE VIDEO: